-Quick Notes is a new feature introduced in the new iPadOS 15 and macOS 12 Monterey software.
-As the name suggests, Quick Notes is a quicker way to take notes without opening up the Notes app.
-It allows you to jot down things on your iPad or Mac without having to switch apps.
-The feature can also detect what app you’re using, and provide customisable ways to create notes.
-You can only create a Quick Note on an iPad or Mac, but you can view and edit a note on iPhone.
+As the name suggests, Quick Notes is a fast way to take notes without opening the Notes app.
+It allows you to jot down things on your iPhone, iPad, or Mac without having to switch apps.
+The feature can also detect which app you’re using and provide customizable ways to create notes, like offering you an easy button to save a link.

-In this article, you’ll learn how to use Quick Notes on your Mac and iPad.
-For this to work, you’ll need to install iPadOS 15 or macOS 12 developer/public beta on your device.
+In this article, you’ll learn how to use Quick Notes on your iPhone, iPad, and Mac.

-1) Click on the Apple logo in the Menu Bar and select Preferences.
+1) Click the Apple logo () in the menu bar and select System Preferences.

 3) Select the Hot Corners option in the bottom left corner.

-4) Choose a corner and then select Quick Note from the dropdown menu.
+4) Choose a corner and select Quick Note from the dropdown menu.

 1) Unlock your iPad.

-You’ll now be able to write down things or copy paste images, link, and text to the Quick Note.
+You’ll now be able to write down things or copy-paste images, links, and text to the Quick Note.

 Launch Quick Notes from Control Center

-You can also open a Quick Note by using the Control Center, and this is an easy method for those who don’t use an Apple Pencil.
+You can also open a Quick Note by using the Control Center, which is an easy method for those who don’t use an Apple Pencil.

 2) Select Control Center from the sidebar.